Five great reasons to stretch more

 - You have been exercising and haven’t relaxed the muscle enough

 - Your system is lacking potassium which allows the muscle to relax among many other thin

 - Improve vitality & mobility.
 A flexible body has a tremendous effect on your quality of life.
 Your happiness is directly linked to your health.
 Freedom of movement, living pain free from chronic ache and to be able to move at will is priceless.

 Physical health directly impacts our mental health and vice versa, vitality is associated with mobility and happiness to freedom.
 Stretching is “a must” in the morning after spending 6-8 hours in bed and throughout your day whether you are exercising or not.

 If you exercise, which you should do, active stretching prior exercise must be observed to warm up your muscles and static stretching post exercise will help to recover way more effectively.
 Stretching should account for at least 25% of your physical exercise.

-Posted on 3rd September 2019 by KarimCategory: Stretching
+Posted by KarimCategory: Stretching